 These scarce 1908 cards from F.J.
 Offerman are virtually identical to the American League Publishing Co. cards, save for their subjects: Buffalo Bisons Eastern League players.

-Definitely among the scarcest of the pre-linen baseball postcards are the 1908-11 H.H.
+Among the scarcest of the pre-linen baseball postcards are the 1908-11 H.H.
 Bregstone postcards of the St. Louis Browns and Cardinals.
-These exceedingly rare cards are Real Photo postcards, depicting sepia-hued images of unique photos of the players taken on the field before or after games.
-This card captures Cardinal pitcher, Stoney McGlynn in a posed follow-through.
+These Real Photo postcards feature sepia images of unique photos of players taken on the field before or after games.
+This card shows Cardinal pitcher, Stoney McGlynn in a posed follow-through.
 In 1907 he led the league in games started, innings and losses.

 A remarkably scarce set of baseball postcards was issued by photographer / publisher, Billie Jones of Wabash, Indiana.
-Six dards are known, all depicting Detroit Tigers pitching star, George Mullin.
+Seven cards are known, all depicting Detroit Tigers pitching star, George Mullin.
 These crude cards are Real Photos and show Mullin "at bat," "in action," "on the bench" and with an actual tiger.
 Issue date unknown.

 THE CLEVELAND NAPS